 As a full-time Managing Director of Hellman & Friedman, I became a shareholder and an officer of this corporation.
 All full-time Managing Directors became shareholders of this entity and shared equally in it.
 The business reason for full-time Managing Directors to be officers of this corporation, which is the ultimate general partner of Hellman & Friedman investment partnerships, is to allow them to act on behalf of the entity as directed by the board.
-I was not a member of any deal team that investigated any proposed or actual investment committee or the board of directors that ultimately has the responsibility to make investment decisions on behalf of such investment partnerships.
-The purpose of this entity is to be the general partner of Hellman & Friedman Linextigent decisions on behalf of such investment partnerships.
+I was not a member of any deal team that investigated any proposed or actual investments made by such investment partnerships and I was not a member of the investment committee or the board of directors that ultimately has the responsibility to make investment decisions on behalf of such investment partnerships.
 The purpose of this entity is to be the general partner of Hellman & Friedman Investors VI (Cayman), L.P.